THE GEEZE & ME

 THANK YOU!
 YOU ARE THE BEST!

 Writing the show came partly out of an impulse on my part to re-join the theatre world by putting together a love story from Hedges' trove of existing, brilliant, unrecorded music.
-Hedges simultaneously got a diagnosis about his vocal cords when the doc said: "Sing?
+Hedges simultaneously got a diagnosis re: his vocal cords.
+The doc said: "Sing?
 I'm surprised you can even speak!"
 Months later, after a medical procedure, he (or was it I?
 One loses track in collaboration...) we decided aging would be our focus.
 We're both older now, each with various replacement parts (knees, hips) and aware of mortality nipping at our heels.
 Thus, the subject aligned with what we were experiencing firsthand.

-As an actress, I've had the good fortune to work with Garry Marshall, Ed Zwick, Ulu Grossbard, Dale Launer, Milton Katselas -- many over the years.
+As an actor, I've had the good fortune to work with Garry Marshall, Ed Zwick, Ulu Grossbard, Dale Launer, Milton Katselas -- many over the years.

 As a writer, I was hoping to bring energy to the musical landscape with something fresh and new: a story with an off-beat episodic structure, exploring the territory of intimate relationships, personal loss, and the crossroads of adaptation meets holding on.
 We plumb the fertile ground of illness, sexuality, loneliness, personal dreams and anxieties.